TheJostler/bhap-1/README.md

 Written in Python an interpreter language it runs magnitudes slower that your average Hashing Algorithm.
 For now, it can only process utf-8 encoded characters that are thrown at it from stdin.
-But hey...
+And I'm sure all you python gurus will look at the monstrously unoptimised code and wail in disbelief, But hey...

-It algorithms hashes OK!?
+It algorithms hashes OK!

 # use